GustavoHernandez2001/osticket-installation-tutorial/README.md

 </p>

 <h1>osTicket - Installation Tutorial</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket Version 1.18.1.<br />
+This osTicket tutorial, inspired by CourseCareers' hands-on approach, guides learners through deploying and configuring osTicket v1.18.1 using Microsoft IIS, PHP (8.1-8.2), and MySQL (5.5+).<br />

 <h2>Environments and Technologies Used</h2>